exogen/graphbrainz/docs/schema.md

 # [Artist credits](https://musicbrainz.org/doc/Artist_Credits)
 # indicate who is the main credited artist (or artists) for releases, release
-# groups, tracks and recordings, and how they are credited.
+# groups, tracks, and recordings, and how they are credited.
 They consist of
 # artists, with (optionally) their names as credited in the specific release,
 # track, etc., and join phrases between them.
 type ArtistCredit {